Olooce/Olooce/README.md

 <div align="left">
  <p align="left">
-Entry-Level Software Engineer with experience developing full-stack solutions for information systems from the ground up and creating seamless integrations.
+Junior Software Engineer with experience developing full-stack solutions for information systems from the ground up and creating seamless integrations.
 I primarily work with Java but also have experience with other major programming languages..
 </p>

   <ul align="left">